junxit/us-congress-bills-114/metadata.md

 - 2015-02-25 — Introduced in House
 - 2015-02-25 — Introduced in House
 - 2015-02-25 — Referred to the House Committee on Homeland Security.
+- 2015-03-12 — Referred to the Subcommittee on Cybersecurity, Infrastructure Protection, and Security Technologies.
+- 2015-06-25 — Committee Consideration and Mark-up Session Held.
+- 2015-06-25 — Ordered to be Reported (Amended) by Voice Vote.
+- 2015-08-04 — Placed on the Union Calendar, Calendar No. 181.
+- 2015-08-04 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+114-240.
+- 2015-08-04 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+114-240.